 Musician and workshop leader Thomas Sherman explained the success of the project:-

 “We have been able to encourage participants to develop a new relationship with the music they are making and hearing.
 At first, some participants were focused only on how music used to sound to them and what they had lost.
 A key part of the success of the workshops has been the social aspect of making music together, sharing experiences and feeling supported to try new things”.

 Mir Jansen, arts coordinator at Sheffield Teaching Hospitals who runs the In & Out of Hospital arts programme says:

-“Tom and Joe encouraged everyone to try different instruments and techniques and to feel inspired by poetry, paintings and drawings.
-They supported the participants to interpret these through sound.
-The compositions developed have been amazing and I look forward to the live public performance”.
+“Tom and Joe encouraged everyone to try different instruments and techniques and to feel inspired by poetry, paintings and graphic scores – quick scribbles – made by the participants themselves.
+The musicians supported the participants to interpret these through sound.
+The compositions they developed have been amazing and the live public performance was a great success”.

 Dr Harriet Crook, lead clinical scientist for Sheffield Teaching Hospitals attended a rehearsal in January and commented:

 “I was so impressed at the level of confidence and such positive feedback.
 Listening to the recordings made me feel very emotional as I was just so impressed with what has been achieved in such a short time.”